 Contact: Emma Aye-Kumi (020 8314 9534)

-The committee heard the following matters arising from the minutes:
+1.1 The following matters arose from the minutes:

-· The secondary exam results, which had yet to be validated, would be circulated to the committee offline on a confidential basis.
+· Provisional secondary exam results would be circulated by email to the committee on 7 December 2018

-RESOLVED that the minutes be signed as a true and accurate record of the proceedings subject to the following amendments:
+1.2 It was RESOLVED that the minutes be agreed as a true and accurate record of the meeting.

 Responses to Referrals to Mayor and Cabinet

 4.1 The Chair reminded the committee that at the last meeting on 17 October, owing to prolonged consideration of proposed budget cuts, there had been insufficient time for committee members to ask questions about the evidence provided by the Head of Public Protection and Safety.
 Members were now invited to put forward their questions and comments.

 · Food had been a significant unifier in Glasgow’s implementation of the public health model